giuliachiola/super-notes/src/docs/performance/performance.md

 # Performance

+<span style="display: inline-block; background: #FCFFA6; padding: 4px 16px; border-radius: 4px; color: #484848"> ⚠️ Page not updated recently</span>

 #### Cache control

 `Cache-Control: max-age=600, stale-while-revalidate=30`

-> indicates that it is fresh for 600 seconds, and it may continue to be served stale for up to an additional 30 seconds while an asynchronous validation is attempted.
-If validation is inconclusive, or if there is not traffic that triggers it, after 30 seconds the stale-while- revalidate function will cease to operate, and the cached response will be "truly" stale (i.e., the next request will block and be handled normally).
+> indicates that it is fresh for 600 seconds, and it may continue to be
+> served stale for up to an additional 30 seconds while an asynchronous
+> validation is attempted.
+If validation is inconclusive, or if there
+> is not traffic that triggers it, after 30 seconds the stale-while-
+> revalidate function will cease to operate, and the cached response
+> will be "truly" stale (i.e., the next request will block and be
+> handled normally).

 #### Analysys

 JS

-* deferring (find “defer” in view-source)
+- deferring (find “defer” in view-source)
-* concatenation (find “concat” in view-source)
+- concatenation (find “concat” in view-source)
-* caching (check cache-control in google dev tools)
+- caching (check cache-control in google dev tools)

 CSS

-* critical css
+- critical css
-* concatenation (chiamate ci sono su googleDevTools e waterfall?)
+- concatenation (chiamate ci sono su googleDevTools e waterfall?)
-* caching (check cache-control in google dev tools)
+- caching (check cache-control in google dev tools)

 IMAGES

-* lazy loading
+- lazy loading
-* compression
+- compression
-* responsiveness
+- responsiveness
-* progressive
+- progressive
-* caching (check cache-control in google dev tools)
+- caching (check cache-control in google dev tools)

 FONT

-* subsetting
+- subsetting
-* local storage (check if google fonts)
+- local storage (check if google fonts)
-* prefetching
+- prefetching
-* font stack
+- font stack
   — Perché dei font non ci chiediamo se sono in cache?

 Utile:
 [Get Started with Analyzing Network Performance in Chrome DevTools  \|  Tools for Web Developers  |  Google Developers](https://developers.google.com/web/tools/chrome-devtools/network-performance/)